You asked, we answered

 We can usually schedule you a new initial intake within 7 days.
 We require documents to be filled out prior to your appointment and you will be asked to fill out a screening form to help us identify if we are able to give you the appropriate level of care.
 Once all documents and forms are completed you will be ready to schedule an appointment.
 Please CONTACT US for more information.

 Can I meet my therapist before I commit to an appointment?

 Yes, we offer a free 20 minute consultation prior to your first appointment upon request.
 Consultations are conducted over Zoom or a phone call.

 Do You Take Insurance?

-Chamin Ajjan, MS, LCSW, A-CBT is in-network with Optum products including United Healthcare, Oxford and Oscar.
-She keeps a portion of her case load open to insured clients as a way to provide service to all.
+Chamin Ajjan, MS, LCSW, A-CBT, Mollie Aklepi, LMSW, Victoria Licandro, LMSW, Emily Martinez, LMSW, Kelly Puckett, LMSW, Seema Goel, LMSW and Jasmine Rivera-Hackely, PLMSW are In-Network with Aetna.
+We keep a portion of our case load open to insured clients as a way to provide service to all.
 The other portion is open to private pay clients and those with out of network benefits.
 All other clinicians work with clients who use their out-of-network benefits or choose to pay privately for various reasons.
 It is your responsibility to know your insurance coverage.
 Please check your coverage carefully.
 You are responsible for paying for the uncovered portion.
 The best way to find out exactly what therapy will cost you is to call your insurance company directly and ask the following questions: